Hultan/chessImager/readme.md

 * Renderer order, string "BRHPAT"
 * Implement PGN : White player, Black player, move count etc
 * Settings should be a global variable, might simplify things
+* rendererRankAndFile should use getSquareBox for RankAndFileInSquare

 ## Possible future todo:s
-* ?
-Implement Possible Moves For/to square - show moves that a piece can do, or show pieces that can move to a square.
+* Implement Possible Moves For/to square - show moves that a piece can do, or show pieces that can move to a square.
-* ?
-Validation of settings file?
+* Validation of settings file?
 CHeck if font file exists, size out of square boundary, etc
+* Select corner for RankAndFileInSquare => RankAndFileTopLeft, RankAndFileTopRight, etc